-High-performing product teams also make information accessible—both in availability and consumability—instead of holding it close in a power grab.
+High-performing product teams also make information accessible—both in availability and consumption—instead of holding it close in a power grab.
 Being seen as a source of great intelligence and insight is a major boost for the team.

-People don’t usually go into product management because they just want to follow orders and constantly seek approval.
+People don’t usually go into product management because they want to follow orders and constantly seek approval.
 Rather, they want to be independent thinkers and problem solvers with room to innovate.
 So if your team’s philosophy doesn’t empower product managers to take ownership and make some calculated risks, you’re both stifling your staff and reducing the value the team can offer the rest of the company.

-“Personal objectives are key, they provide a specific sense of direction and enable your team members to have a real sense of progress when goals are reached, or put in the Done column,” says Faye Benfield of Comic Relief.
+“Personal objectives are key.
+They provide a specific sense of direction and enable your team members to have a real sense of progress when goals are reached, or put in the Done column,” says Faye Benfield of Comic Relief.

-Obviously autonomy and independence must be earned gradually.
-But as product team members gain your trust and experience success, you should be constantly letting the leash out a little longer so they can grow and thrive.
+Obviously, autonomy and independence must be earned gradually.
+But as product team members gain your trust and experience success, you should constantly be letting the leash out a little longer so they can grow and thrive.

 “It cannot be overstated how important it is that the Mission, Product Vision(s) and Product Strategy be communicated at every opportunity,” says Richard Banfield of Fresh Tilled Soil.
 “Communicate every single day.
-Until you hear your team repeating these things back to you without prompting, or observe it in their daily actions, you have not made an impression.”
+Until you hear your team repeating these things back to you without prompting or observe it in their daily actions, you have not made an impression.”